-Buying concert tickets online can be a frustrating and difficult process.
-We have gathered 6 tips to buying concert tickets online (from a concert venue’s perspective.)
-Check out our tips below!
+Buying concert tickets online can be a frustrating and challenging process.
+Therefore, we have gathered seven tips for buying concert tickets online (from a concert venue’s perspective.)
+Check out our recommendations below!

-1. Make sure you are buying from the event organization directly or their ticketing partner.
+1. Make sure you buy directly from the event organizer or their ticketing partner

-A quick search online will tell you if the event organization is selling the tickets themselves, or through a ticketing partner like Ticketmaster or SmithsTix.
-Re-sell sites look convincing, but ticket prices can be as much as 4x the price through the organization.
-Resell sites also tend to put tickets up for “sale” before the event organization themselves has released any.
+A quick search online will tell you if the event organizer sells the tickets themselves or through a ticketing partner like Ticketmaster or SmithsTix.
+Things are constantly shifting in this industry.
+However, most venues do not use third-party resale sites as their primary ticket vendor.
+Third-party resale sites (like Vivid Seats and StubHub) typically resell tickets at prices that can be as much as 4x the face value.
+Resale sites also tend to put tickets up for “sale” before the event organizers’ on-sale day.

-If you want to be among the first to know of events happening at a specific venue, join their mailing list.
-Almost all event organizations have an email list and you will be notified when exciting things happen, like concert announcements and when tickets go on sale.
+If you want to be among the first to know of events at a specific venue, join their mailing list.
+Almost all event organizations have an email list, and you will be notified when exciting things happen, like concert announcements and when tickets go on sale.

-3. Follow the event organization/venue on social media.
+4. Follow the event organization/venue on social media

-If like joining the mailing list, most event organizations have social media accounts on Facebook, Twitter, Instagram, etc. These platforms are a great way to communicate to the community about upcoming events and important information.
-It’s also fun to interact with followers so give these pages some love!
+Most event organizations have social media accounts on Facebook, Twitter, Instagram, etc. These platforms are a great way to communicate with the community about upcoming events and essential ticket information.
+Interacting with followers is also fun, so give these pages some love!

-Hop online ten minutes before tickets go on sale if there is an in-demand show you want to see.
-Most sites will let you long in ahead of time which saves you some precious seconds.
-Once you are logged in, hit refresh right at tickets go on sale.
+Hop online 10 minutes before tickets go on sale if there is an in-demand show you want to see.
+Most sites will let you log in ahead of time, saving you a few precious seconds.
+Once logged in, hit refresh right as tickets go on sale.

-If the event organization sells their own tickets (from their own website), call them ahead of time and ask for advice.
-Every organization is different and might have different procedures.
-Call and ask what the employees favorite spots are to sit in the venue, how to speed up the online buying process, or if there are any pre-sales happening.
+If the event organizer sells its tickets from its own website, call them ahead of time and ask for advice.
+Every organization is different and might have other procedures.
+Call and ask what the employees’ favorite spot is to sit in the venue, how to speed up the online buying process, or if any pre-sales are happening.

-Sometimes tickets will get released closer to the show.
-If the venue offers a resell feature on their site (not a third-party site) tickets will reappear as available.
-Even venues will frequently release tickets closer to the show (a few days prior or the day of).
-Follow the event organization’s social media accounts ticket releases for popular shows are frequently communicated there.
+Periodically tickets will get released closer to the show.
+Every venue has tickets they hold for emergencies.
+If those tickets aren’t needed, the venue will release them for sale, typically a few days before or on the day of the show.
+Follow the event organization’s social media accounts, as ticket releases for popular shows are frequently communicated there.